baskiyar/PFogSim-Mango/README.md

 # pFogSim : A Simulator For Evaluating Dynamic and Layered Fog-Computing Environments
-Last Edit by Roy Harmon on 2021-10-10
+Last Edit by Roy Harmon on 2021-12-19

-## PFogSim Fork -- Changes so far:
+## PFogSim-v3 -- Changes so far:

 Java:
 - Output folders are automatically created if they don't already exist.
-- Fixed a missing delimiter on line 973 of src/edu/boun/edgecloudsim/utils/SimLogger.java.
+- Dijkstra's shortest paths for network nodes are saved when calculated and looked up when needed, rather than being recalculated each time a single path is requested.
+This removes a massive calculation load from each initialization.
+- Configurable settings have been moved to the "default_config.properties" file.
+- Contents of output folders are no longer deleted each time the simulator is run.
+Instead, a new subfolder is created to store the new results.

 MATLAB:
 - Fixed numerous bugs in plotGenericResult module.